Why Should I Consider Forgiveness?

 THE SOUL CRIES PODCAST

-You can find the podcasts from the home page.
-You can also find them on Sound Cloud @ “Soul Cries Robin L Seaton”
+(As of 10/25 this feature has been turned off indefinitely.)
+You can find them on Sound Cloud @ “Soul Cries Robin L Seaton”

 THE BIBLE’S PLACE HERE

-In saying that, we also want you to know that God’s Word the Bible matters to us and so will always supersede our personal opinions.
-For we have found the Bible and the life of Jesus Christ recorded in the Bible to be the most faithful means by which God has expressed his lavish love for us.
+The Bible is a “God-breathed” record of God’s heart and intentions for humanity.
+It records his story of creating humans in his image and likeness, their rebellion, and his story of drawing them back to himself through Jesus, his son.
 Also, the Bible, when used by God’s Spirit, powerfully speaks to all cultures through all languages and to all strata of society, unlike any other book in history.
 One of the Bible’s authors stated, “Our ministry is not based on the letter of the law but through the power of the Spirit.
 The letter of the law kills, but the Spirit pours out life.
 That is our aim–to pour out God’s powerful Spirit of life to you.

-None of us who contribute to Soul Cries are licensed professionals, and so any advice we may give is solely from our own personal experience.
+None who contribute or participate with Soul Cries are licensed professionals unless it is stated clearly that they are, and so any advice is solely from our own personal experience.
 We are unable to give professional advice, nor do we assert any information we give to be equal to professional advice.
-We may on occasion interview a professional, and if we do, they and we will identify them as such.
+We may on occasion interview a professional, and if we do, we will identify them as such.